neo-technology/neo4j-pks/README.md

 * [Neo4j Clustering Operations Manual](https://neo4j.com/docs/operations-manual/current/clustering/)
 * [Detailed technical description of querying Neo4j clusters](https://medium.com/neo4j/querying-neo4j-clusters-7d6fde75b5b4)

+## Manual Installation

+To avoid the need for helm permissions in the kubernetes cluster, we use helm as a local template expansion tool, and apply the resulting YAML.

 ### Helm Expansion

+This shows the use of various configuration parameters which can be adjusted.

 ```
 helm template chart/ \